FAQ

 Here's one solution process for a temporary debug:

-Download ZIP from the "10-Minute Tutorial" code repository
+Download ZIP from the "krnl-toolkit" code repository

 Manually import the "smart-contracts" folder from the repository into Remix IDE.